harishlv777/Capstone_CC_Churn/README.md

 ## Business Goal
 Primary goal is to accurately predict customer churn risk using contact center interaction data.
 By identifying key factors leading to churn, the business can proactively implement retention strategies, improve customer satisfaction, and reduce revenue loss.

-Capstone_CC_Churn will focus on answering:
+Capstone_ContactCenter_Churn will focus on answering:
 - What are the leading indicators of customer churn in contact center interactions?
 - How can businesses use predictive models to intervene before customers churn?
 - What are the most impactful variables contributing to churn (e.g., complaints, status, frequency of use, usage in seconds, Average Handle time, sentiment score etc.)?